 Closing the scale gap with AI chatbots

-While NLP can help businesses identify issues with customer experience in the aggregate, some businesses simply don’t have the resources to deal with every customer chat, phone call, email, and Facebook Message in a timely manner.
+While NLP can help businesses identify issues with customer experience in the aggregate, some businesses simply don’t have the resources to deal with every customer chat, phone call, email, and Facebook, Google or Instagram Message in a timely manner.
 That’s where AI chatbots can help.

 Chatbots are certainly not new.
 The first chatbot was created by IBM way back in 1966.
 But traditionally, chatbots required customers to navigate through menus to get the experience they wanted and could only provide preprogrammed answers to simple questions.
 But AI chatbots take the experience to another level.